cajones93/quizmaster/README.md

 ![Mobile Wireframe](assets/images/readme/wireframes/mobile-wireframe.png)

 ### Typography
-I searched for a suitable font pairing on [fontpair.co](https://www.fontpair.co/pairings/oswald-source-sans-pro).
-I liked the look of this font as I think they fit with the spooky theme for the website.
-Source Sans Pro was unavailable on Google Fonts so I went with Source Sans 3 which is very similar.
+I searched for a suitable font pairing on [fontpair.co](https://www.fontpair.co/all).
+I chose Fjalla One for titles and question content and Cantarell for the answer buttons.
+These fonts are easy to read so are ideal for a quiz application.

 ### Colour Scheme
 This is the colour scheme I used for this project.
-It was generated at [coolors.co](https://coolors.co/e6e8e6-9c072c-0e3449-c8963e-030406).
-I chose darker colours to keep to the spooky theme of the site with a brighter white for contrast.
+I found it on Adobe Color trends in the UI/UX section [Adobe Color trends](https://color.adobe.com/trends/Ui/ux).
+I wanted to stick with a limited color scheme that is not too distracting from the questions and answers.

 ![Colour Scheme](assets/images/readme/colour-scheme.png)